sambaker/horn-chart/README.md

 # &lt;horn-chart&gt;

-> A Web Component that displays the notes available on a trumpet or a trombone with optional highlighting of scales etc
+> A Web Component that displays the notes available on a trumpet or a trombone with optional highlighting of scales

 ## Demo